 Guest Contributor – Mike Stickler, Founder and President of Empowered Performance, LLC

 No Two Are Alike

 They come in all shapes and sizes, and no two are ever exactly alike.

 I’m talking about problem-solving teams.
 Yours might be a six sigma team, a kaizen blitz team, an autonomous work group, or a self-directed work team.

-No matter what you call it, there is only one way to insure success: visible top management commitment and active support.
+No matter what you call it, there is only one way to ensure success: visible top management commitment and active support.

 More than lip service.
 Problem-solving teams are hot.
 It seems every company serious about continuous improvement (and which isn’t?) has at least one.